smartin85/moment-period/README.md

 Handling periods in moment.js

 ## Getting Started
-moment-period can be included in your app by different ways:
+moment-period can be included into your app in different ways:

 ### Node.js
 moment-period can be installed with npm and required into a script: